bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 Character code references are another type of dictionary that defines all the possible characters you can use in an HTML document and their associated code that you type.

-Say, for example, you wanted to include the division symbol on a webpage you can type “&divide;” and it will be converted into ÷.
+Say, for example, you wanted to include the division symbol on a webpage you can type “&divide; " and it will be converted into ÷.

 - 🔥 [HTML Character Code Reference](https://www.toptal.com/designers/htmlarrows/arrows/)
 - [HTML Dog — Character Code Reference](https://htmldog.com/references/html/characters/)